r-plus/ReederEnhancer/README.md

 Enjoy!!

 # Change Log
+version 1.5.6:
+New: "Use HTML" option.

 version 1.5.5:
-New: Caret move to top option.
+New: "Caret move to top" option.

 version 1.5.1 - 1.5.4:
 Some bug fixes.